Rouxles/cs61a-notes/content/docs/succeed/content/midterm-1.md

 The next most important part for midterm 1 is understanding how to deal with higher order functions (HOFs).
 HOF questions are the ones that can get the most complicated in MT1, and this can be made even more complicated with `lambda` functions.

+#### Example: Fall 2021 `3d`

+### Practice Practice Practice

+The most important thing about CS61A is practice.
+You'll get used to the concepts more when you practice more questions.

+---

+You got this!